xljiulang/CYarp/README.md

 cyarp-targeturi = {Access Uri of target httpServer}
 ```

-If the server authentication passes, it will respond with a `200` status code, and if the identity authentication fails, it will respond with a `401` status code.
-In addition, the response may also carry the set-cookie response header.
+If the server authentication passes, it will respond with a `200` status code; if identity authentication fails, it will respond with a `401` status code.
+The response may also include a set-cookie header.
 ```
 :status = 200
 set-cookie = <load balancer cookie>
 ```

-At this time, the long connection based on `HTTP/2` has been completed.
-Then the Stream following the long connection must implement the functions of the following table, where {tunnelId} is a 36-character guid format text, such as `c0248b3a-171c-1e9c-e75c-188daf5e773f`.
+At this point, the HTTP/2 long connection is established.
+The stream that follows the connection must implement the behaviors shown in the table below. `{tunnelId}` is a 36-character GUID string, for example `c0248b3a-171c-1e9c-e75c-188daf5e773f`.

 | Sender | Content          | Intention                                               | Receiver's actions                   |
 | ------ | ---------------- | ------------------------------------------------------- | ------------------------------------ |